GManTheMarioGuy/no-cursing/README.md

 # no-cursing
 no-cursing is a profanity filter for NodeJS.

+(Please note this profanity filter is a WIP at the moment and doesnt have alot yet)

 **DISCLAIMER:** Source files such as .csv files contain profanity.
 Viewer discretion is advised!

 This is project open-source.
 Feel free to contribute!